Dynamic cross-scale wavelet coherence: Novel scale-specific nonstationary subprocesses

 First, a brief description of key features of the \textit{locally stationary wavelet} (LSW) framework is presented.
-Suppose that $\{X(t)\}$ is a univariate non-stationary time series.
-A basic formulation for the orthogonal wavelet decomposition of a time series in the notation above is
+Suppose that $X(t)$ is a univariate nonstationary time series of length $T=2^J$.
+A basic formulation for its orthonormal wavelet decomposition in the notation above is

 where $s_{J,k}$ and $d_{j,k}$ are the coefficients of father wavelet and mother wavelet respectively at the corresponding scales and shifts.
-The LSW model proposed by \cite{nason2000wavelet} gives a discrete non-decimated wavelets representation of a discretely sampled non-stationary time series with time-varying second order structures, where the non-decimated wavelet is shift-invariant because it eliminates the downsampling and consequently, is more appropriate for identifying both stationary and non-stationary behaviors in signals (\cite{TCAM1070}).
-Under this framework, it provides a time-localized wavelet spectrum which is estimated using a wavelet periodogram.
-Specifically, for $T=2^J$ for $J \in \mathbb{N}$, a sequence of (doubly-indexed) stochastic processes, $\{X_{t;T}\}$, is defined to be a LSW process if it has following representation in the mean-square sense:
+The LSW model proposed by \cite{nason2000wavelet} gives a discrete non-decimated wavelets representation of a discretely sampled nonstationary time series with time-varying second order structures, where the non-decimated wavelet is shift-invariant since it eliminates the downsampling and consequently, is more appropriate for identifying both stationary and nonstationary behaviors in signals \citep{TCAM1070}.
+This framework provides a time- and scale-localised wavelet spectrum which is estimated using a wavelet periodogram.
+Specifically, a sequence of (doubly-indexed) stochastic processes, $\{X_{t;T}\}_{t=1,\ldots,T}$, is defined to be an LSW process if it has the following representation

-where for scale $j$ and shift $k$, $W_j(k/T)$ is a smoothly varying transfer function corresponding to the discrete non-decimated wavelet $\psi_{j,k}$ and $\{\xi_{j,k}\}$ are a collection of zero-mean, unit-variance uncorrelated random variables.
-Here, $\{W_j(\cdot)\}$ are assumed to be a smoothly varying continuous Lipschitz function for ensuring that transfer functions can be estimated locally.
-The transfer function $W_j(k/T)$ measures the time-varying contribution to the variance of the overall process.
-Consequently, the evolutionary wavelet spectrum (EWS) is defined as $S_j(z) = \left| W_j(z) \right|^2$, to describe the power at given scale $j$ and rescaled time points $z$, where $z=k/T \in (0,1)$.
-The multivariate LSW (MvLSW) process of \cite{ombao2014} is based on the above original single-replicate formulation, which allows us to estimate the dependence -- at the same scale -- between time series data recorded from different channels.
-The $P$-dimensional locally stationary wavelet process $\{\mathbf{X}_{t;T}\}$ with $\mathbf{X}_{t;T}=[X_{t;T}^{(1)},X_{t;T}^{(2)},\ldots,X_{t;T}^{(P)}]'$, has the form
+where for scale $j$ and shift $k$, $W_j(k/T)$ is a smoothly varying transfer function corresponding to the discrete non-decimated wavelet $\psi_{j,k}(t)$ with $\psi_{j,k}(t)=\psi_{j,k-t}$, and $\{\xi_{j,k}\}$ are a collection of zero-mean, unit-variance uncorrelated random variables.
+Here, $W_j(\cdot)$ are assumed to be smoothly varying continuous Lipschitz functions ensuring that transfer functions can be estimated locally.
+The transfer function $W_j(\cdotp)$ measures the time-varying contribution to the variance of the overall process.
+Consequently, the evolutionary wavelet spectrum is defined as $S_j(u) = \left| W_j(u) \right|^2$, to describe the power at given scale $j$ and rescaled time points $u$, where $u=k/T \in (0,1)$.
+The multivariate LSW (MvLSW) process of \cite{ombao2014} is based on the above original single-replicate formulation and allows us to estimate the dependence -- {\em at the same scale} -- between time series data recorded from different channels.
+The $P$-dimensional MvLSW process $\{\mathbf{X}_{t;T}\}_{t=1,\ldots,T}$ with $\mathbf{X}_{t;T}=[X_{t;T}^{(1)},X_{t;T}^{(2)},\ldots,X_{t;T}^{(P)}]^{\top}$ is